 - Ability to work under pressure and set priorities

-- Writing skills and presentation skills in English
+- Good writing skills and presentation skills in English

 - South African citizenship or permanent residence status